-February 10 marks the beginning of the Lunar New Year, a significant holiday for families all over the world in countries such as China, South Korea, Vietnam, Taiwan, Singapore, Malaysia, the Philippines, etc. To prepare for an auspicious year, families clean the house, feast, hang lanterns, and more!
-Read on to learn more about this very important tradition.
+Families all over the world in countries such as China, South Korea, Vietnam, Taiwan, Singapore, Malaysia, the Philippines, and more celebrate the Lunar New Year.
+To prepare for an auspicious year, families clean the house, feast, hang lanterns, and more!
+Read on to learn more about this very important tradition - specifically, the Year of the Horse.